Skip to main content

 Budapest Classics Film Marathon — September 17th to 22nd, 2024

 Run by the National Film Institute of Hungary since 2017, the Budapest Classics Film Marathon offers a selection of domestic and international films on the big screen.
 Its seventh year is celebrating the 110th year of Hungarian animation, featuring screenings of Hugo the Hippo and films by Hungarian-born animator and science-fiction director George Pal.
+With English subtitles on many entries (check the program), this wonderful film festival should definitely be on your list of fall things to do in Budapest.

 International Book Festival Budapest — September 26th to 29th, 2024